amabouei/CS-439-Project/README.md

 ```sh
 pip install -r requirements.txt
 ```
-Then to reproduce the results, run the following script.
+Then to reproduce the results, run the following script
 ```sh
 bash run.sh
 ```